jestjs/jest/docs/GlobalAPI.md

 You can use this type of tests i.e. when writing code in a BDD way.
 In that case the tests will not show up as failing until they pass.
 Then you can just remove the `failing` modifier to make them pass.

+It can also be a nice way to contribute failing tests to a project, even if you don't know how to fix the bug.

 :::

 Example: